-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE An interconnected open space network and recreation facilities that provide a range of leisure opportunities and meet the needs of users and the community.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF WE WILL KNOW WE ARE MEETING THE LEVEL OF CURRENT PERFORMANCE FORECAST PERFORMANCE (TARGET) YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 An interconnected open space network and recreation facilities that provide a range of leisure opportunities and meet the needs of users and the community.
 At least 85% of respondents rate their satisfaction with recreational facilities (which include playing fields and neighbourhood reserves) as "fairly satisfied" or better in the annual residents' surveys.
-Achieved.
-87% of residents and 89% of users were fairly satisfied or very satisfied with our recreational facilities in 2017.
+Achieved 87% of residents and 89% of users were fairly satisfied or very satisfied with our recreational facilities in 2017.
 7% of residents and 7% of users were not very satisfied in 2017.
 These results compare to 92% of residents and 94% of users were fairly satisfied or very satisfied in 2016.
 5% of residents and 4% of users were not very satisfied in 2016.
 The results tend to indicate that we are providing the recreational amenities that our residents require.
-See Figure A 'Satisfaction with Recreational Facilities' on page 194.
-At least 85% of properties zoned Residential are located within 500 metres of open space.
-85% Public toilets at appropriate locations that meet the needs of users and are pleasant to use and maintained to a high standard of cleanliness.
-At least 70% of respondents who have used the District's public toilets within the past year rate their satisfaction with public toilets as "fairly satisfied" or better in the annual residents' surveys.
-Not achieved.
-In 2017 76% of users were fairly satisfied or very satisfied with our public toilets.
-19% of users were not very satisfied with our public toilets.
-These results compare with 81% of users were fairly satisfied or very satisfied in 2016.
-15% of users were not very satisfied in 2016.
-We upgraded a number of public toilets during the year and have planned further upgrades for 2018.
-See Figure B 'Satisfaction with Public Toilets' on page 195.
+See Figure A 'Satisfaction with Recreational Facilities'.
+85% of Tasman residents are fairly or very satisfied with the District's recreational facilities 85% of Tasman residents are fairly or very satisfied with the District's recreational facilities 85% of Tasman residents are fairly or very satisfied with the District's recreational facilities 85% of Tasman residents are fairly or very satisfied with the District's recreational facilities